-- (a) Safeguard natural features of importance for biodiversity and/or amenity from damage, destruction or deterioration in quality.
-This includes ensuring that wildlife corridors are maintained. - (b) Maintain the attractiveness and visual amenity of green open spaces. - (c) Sympathetically incorporate existing features into the overall design of the scheme, such as tress, walls and hedgerows.
+- (b) Maintain the attractiveness and visual amenity of green open spaces. - (c) Sympathetically incorporate existing features into the overall design of the scheme, such as tress, walls and hedgerows.
 This includes measures to ensure their continued survival. - (d) Provide new landscaping that integrates with the local environment and existing natural features.
 Native plant species should be used together with, where practicable, locally distinctive building materials, such as stone flags and setts.
 Provision must also be made for future maintenance. - 4.
 Conditions and/or planning obligations will be used where necessary to secure: - (a) Landscaping schemes - (b) Maintenance payments for new landscaping - (c) The protection of trees, hedgerows, or other natural features, during the course of development - (d) The replacement of trees, hedgerows or other natural features, where their loss cannot be avoided

-- 5.250 Our lives are connected through the built environment; the buildings where we live, learn and work; and the spaces where we relax or play.
-Planning promotes good design to help create better places. - 5.251 Placemaking harnesses these assets.
-It combines them with the inspiration and potential within a community, to strengthen the connection between people and the places they share. - 5.252 The NPPF acknowledges that creating beautiful, high-quality buildings and places is fundamental to what the planning and development process should achieve. - 5.253 Planning guidance states that good design is an integral part of sustainable development and is indivisible from good planning.
+- 5.235 Our lives are connected through the built environment; the buildings where we live, learn and work; and the spaces where we relax or play.
+Planning promotes good design to help create better places. - 5.236 Placemaking harnesses these assets.
+It combines them with the inspiration and potential within a community, to strengthen the connection between people and the places they share. - 5.237 The NPPF acknowledges that creating beautiful, high-quality buildings and places is fundamental to what the planning and development process should achieve. - 5.238 Planning guidance states that good design is an integral part of sustainable development and is indivisible from good planning.
 The National Design Guide (2020) forms part of this guidance.
-It illustrates how well-designed places can be beautiful, enduring and successful. - 5.254 But whilst good design is easy to recognise, it is difficult to define.
+It illustrates how well-designed places can be beautiful, enduring and successful. - 5.239 But whilst good design is easy to recognise, it is difficult to define.
 Understanding local context is the key to weaving new development into the existing fabric of an area.
-Engagement with the local community helps to identify the features and characteristics that they value the most. - 5.255 As a starting point good design should consider the size of a site, its topography and location.
-Taking account of key features in the surrounding area will help to create places and spaces that generate a sense of belonging and civic pride.

-5.256 Good design provides added value to the community.
+Engagement with the local community helps to identify the features and characteristics that they value the most. - 5.240 As a starting point good design should consider the size of a site, its topography and location.
+Taking account of key features in the surrounding area will help to create places and spaces that generate a sense of belonging and civic pride. - 5.241 Good design provides added value to the community.
 It promotes local distinctiveness; enhances the sense of place; and attracts new investment.
-In short, good design improves quality of life by increasing people's health, happiness and wellbeing (see also Policy SP10).
+In short, good design improves quality of life by increasing people's health, happiness and wellbeing.